 In this generation of artificial intelligence various work are being proposed using deep learning and neural networks.
 Various trained machine learning models are be produced using deep learning, artificial neural network, CNN, RNN and many more.
 In [18] a similar work in presented for cloud detection and removal from sentinel-2 images using deep neural network.
 The work showcases collection of huge satellite data and training the data for cloud detection using deep RNN which is neural network with large number of hidden layers and neurons.
 The work is useful to detect and remove cloud from image and regenerate the removed pixels using optical representation of near land structure.

 Another work using deep CNN [21] resulted in a tool called Deep-gaofill.
 The tool is an image gap filling model using deep convolutional neural network which is trained for filling the pixels in radar images.
-This work is just a demo since it is not trained with huge dataset.
+This work is just a demo since it is not trained with large dataset.

-CloudFCN [22] is a CNN based detection machine learning model for any raster images.
+CloudFCN [22] is a CNN based detection machine learning model for raster images.
 The model identifies thick clusters of cloud and their shadow over the area.
 The model is trained with Landsat and sentinel images for training purpose.
 The work uses RGB band images for training purpose.
 The work is compared with SVM , PCA and single-pixel neural networks (NNs) [39,40,41]

 Similar work for cloud detection using fully convolutional network [23, 25] is proposed and used in tools named Cloud-Net and Ukiscsmask.
 Ukiscsmask is trained using Landsat OLI dataset over a U-Net CNN model for cloud detection the work is an extension of existing work where this model extends the cloud classification to five classes (“shadow”, “cloud”, “water”, “land” and “snow/ice”).
 Where prior to this only 3 classes exists (Cloud, land, no cloud).